Strong Secrecy from Channel Resolvability: Applications

-\end{definition} Unlike the mixed wiretap channel, there is no distribution associated to the choice of the channel in the set; secrecy and reliability must be guaranteed for all channels in the set, not just the ``averaged channel''.
+\end{definition} Unlike the mixed wiretap channel, there is no distribution associated to the choice of the channel in the set, and secrecy and reliability must be guaranteed for any realized channel.